jelmersnoeck/experiment/README.md

 It is important to note that this could be an expensive method to run.
 It is advised to run this in a goroutine.

+## Publisher

+The publisher is what makes the experiment useful.
+It allows you to see how an experiment performs and what the impact is.

+The publisher depends on 3 methods:

+- `Increment(string)` for incrementing error and panic counts
+- `Count(string, interface{})` for counting candidates and mismatches
+- `Timing(string, interface{})` for measuring run durations

+### Keys

+Error and panic counts are captured with the keys `<test-name>.panics.incr` and `<test-name>.errors.incr`.

+Candidates and mismatches are captured with the keys `candidates.count` and `mismatches.count`.

+Timings are captured with the key `<test-name>.time`.

+*Note:* The control function has the `<test-name>` `control`.

+### Concurrent access

+The publisher is safe for concurrent usage and should be used in such way.
+This means that one should create only one publisher (for example with a statsd client) and reuse this publisher across all requests.

 ## Testing

 When you're testing you're application, it is important to see all the issues.